Sharon Horne (psychologist): Biography

-Horne started her undergraduate career in 1983 and received her dual Bachelor of Arts in Slavic Languages and Literature, and Journalism from Indiana University in 1987.
+Horne started her undergraduate career in 1983 and received her dual Bachelor of Arts in Slavic Languages and Literature, and Journalism from Indiana University Bloomington in 1987.
 She also received a Certificate of Study in Slavic and Eastern European studies from Indiana University.
 Horne then attended the Pushkin Institute for a year in Moscow, Russia, where she studied Russian language.
 She then did post-graduate teacher training at the Peace Corps Training Center in Niger, West Africa, from 1988 to 1990.
 She attended graduate school at the University of Georgia, where she received her master's degree in Counseling in 1994 and a Ph.D. in Counseling Psychology in 1998.

 From 1994 to 1997, Horne was a Research Assistant for The Adolescent Development Research Program, at the Institute of Behavioral Research at the University of Georgia.
 She worked under the Supervision of director Gene Brody, Ph.D.
 Horne dealt with Data management, program facilitation, family interviewing, and analysis for longitudinal study utilizing a random sample of 232 Georgia families.
 She studied adolescent alcohol norms as well as family, teacher, and peer processes.

 Soon after, she interned for a pre doctoral, APA-Approved veterans affair administration in Seattle.

 Key research collaborators include Jeanmarie Keim and Heidi M. Levitt.
 Horne spent time researching vicarious trauma with Keim and researched domestic violence with Levitt both at The University of Memphis.